MAIF/otoroshi/manual/src/main/paradox/topics/plugins.md

 * `access validation` plugins: used to validate if a request can pass or not based on whatever you want
 * `request transformer` plugins: used to transform request, responses and their body.
 Can be used to return arbitrary content
 * `event listener` plugins: any plugin type can listen to otoroshi internal events and react to thems
-* `job` plugins: tasks taht can run automatically once, on be scheduled with a cron expression or every defined interval
+* `job` plugins: tasks that can run automatically once, on be scheduled with a cron expression or every defined interval

 ## Code and signatures